gopheracademy/gopheracademy-web/content/advent-2019/contribute-beyond-code.md

 One method to find projects is to look for **active projects in your skill sets**.
 I'm going to walk through finding a Go project.

 > 💡 Communities may have a specific artifact repository that can help you identify popular projects.
-[Chef Supermarket](https://supermarket.chef.io/), [Puppet Forge](https://forge.puppet.com/), and [RubyGems](https://rubygems.org/) can help you find chef, puppet, and ruby projects for example.
+[Chef Supermarket](https://supermarket.chef.io/), [Puppet Forge](https://forge.puppet.com/), [Go Packages](https://godoc.org/),[RubyGems](https://rubygems.org/) can help you find Chef, Puppet, Go, and Ruby projects for example.

 Lots of Go projects are on GitHub.
 Searching for go, and then limiting the Languages to Go specifically will give me a sorted list of projects based on "Best Match".